Hammmmmmmm/Inventory-Management-System/README.md

 Admin
 Searching for specific products based on department, name, stock level Add, edit, delete products
+Add new Suppliers
+Link suppliers with their products

 Staff
-Searching for specific products based on department, name, stock level Add, delete products
+Searching for specific products based on department, name, stock level View if specific products are in stock
+Add, delete products